domRiddle/ASF/Configuration.md

 `string` - String type, accepting any sequence of characters, including empty sequence `""` and `null`.
 Empty sequence and `null` value are treated the same by ASF, so it's up to your preference which one you want to use (we stick with `null`).

 Examples: `"SteamLogin": null`, `"SteamLogin": ""`, `"SteamLogin": "MyAccountName"`

 ---

+`ImmutableList<valueType>` - Immutable collection (list) of values in given `valueType`.
+In JSON, it's defined as array of elements in given `valueType`.
+ASF uses `List` to indicate that given property supports multiple values and that their order might be relevant.

+Example for `ImmutableList<byte>`: `"FarmingOrders": [15, 11, 7]`

+---